kmaasrud/djoc/README.md

     sudo python -m pip install git+https://github.com/kmaasrud/kodb

+If you have both Python 2 and 3 installed, be sure to run the above command with `python3`.

 In addition, [Tectonic](https://tectonic-typesetting.github.io/en-US/index.html) and [Pandoc](https://pandoc.org/) need to be installed.
 On Debian-based systems, this can be done with these two commands (assuming a working rustup-installation is set up):

     sudo apt-get install libfontconfig1-dev libgraphite2-dev libharfbuzz-dev libicu-dev libssl-dev pandoc zlib1g-dev